dhmlops/usage-examples/clearml/readme.md

 ClearML allows us to use it in different ways, as limiting our flexibility as little as possible.
 This article describes the most common way we would be using it.
 1. Train on local laptop, log experiments on server
 2. Train and log experiment on server
+3. Hyperparameter Tuning: Train and log experiment on server

 ## Train on local laptop, log experiments on server